Midfoot Sprains & Fractures

 If you are diagnosed with a Lisfranc fracture, your doctor will likely

-recommend surgery to reallign the joints and return the broken bone fragments
+recommend surgery to realign the joints and return the broken bone fragments

 to a normal position.
 Surgery may involve the installation of hardware,

-or, in worst case scenarios, fusion of the damaged bones.
+or, in worst case scenarios, the fusion of the damaged bones.